 With Pretty Links, setting up temporary redirects is simple.
 To begin, head to Pretty Links > Add New Link on the left-hand side of your WordPress dashboard.

 As we’ve discussed, temporary redirects can be helpful for a number of reasons.
-Fortunately, such redirects are easy to implement with a link management tool like Pretty Links.
+Fortunately, setting up such redirects is simple when using a link management tool such as Pretty Links!

-In the above post, we went over three reasons to use temporary redirects on your site.
+Today, we went over 3 reasons to use temporary redirects on your site.
 To recap, they include: